-The Board considers that the liability for insurance claims recognised in the consolidated statement of financial position is adequate.
+The Board considers that the liability for insurance claims recognised in the consolidated statement of financial position is appropriate.
 However, actual experience will differ from the expected outcome.

-Premium risk is managed by an underwriting policy which establishes underwriting practices in order to meet business needs and satisfy regulatory control.
+Premium risk is managed by an underwriting policy which establishes underwriting practices in order to meet business needs and satisfy regulatory requirements.
 This is supplemented with a robust forecasting approach undertaken as part of the ORSA process.
+The Group fronts business (mostly professional indemnity insurance) on behalf of other mutual insurance companies (TT, UKWR and PAMIA) managed by Thomas Miller (the Group's manager), however this business is 100% reinsured back to the fronted company, so that the Group does not retain any of the risk.